mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 ### Removed props

 - The deprecated props `components` and `componentsProps` have been removed.
 Use `slots` and `slotProps` instead.
 See [components section](/x/react-data-grid/components/) for more details.
-- The `slots.preferencesPanel` slot was removed.
-Use the `slots.panel` slot instead.
+- The `slots.preferencesPanel` slot and the `slotProps.preferencesPanel` prop were removed.
+Use `slots.panel` and `slotProps.panel` instead.

 <!-- ### State access